Karen B. DeSalvo, M.D., M.P.H., M.Sc.

 National Coordinator for Health Information Technology

-A physician with training and experience in internal medicine and public health, following Hurricane Katrina, she was a leader in building an innovative and award-winning model of neighborhood-based primary care and mental health services for low-income, uninsured and other vulnerable individuals that boosts a sophisticated health IT infrastructure.
+Following Hurricane Katrina, Dr. DeSalvo was a leader in building an innovative and award-winning model of neighborhood-based primary care and mental health services for low-income, uninsured and other vulnerable individuals that boasts a sophisticated health IT infrastructure.

-Dr. DeSalvo served as president of the Louisiana Health Care Quality Forum, the state’s lead for the health information exchange, and the National Association of Chiefs of General Internal Medicine.
-She has served on the boards of the National Association of County and City Health Officials and the Society of General Internal Medicine.
+Dr. DeSalvo was also a professor of medicine and vice dean for community affairs and health policy at Tulane University School of Medicine.
+She served as president of the Louisiana Health Care Quality Forum, the state’s lead for the health information exchange, and the National Association of Chiefs of General Internal Medicine.
+She has also served on the boards of the National Association of County and City Health Officials and the Society of General Internal Medicine.

-Dr. DeSalvo was recognized as a "Woman of Excellence in Health Care" by the Louisiana Legislative Women’s Caucus.
+Dr. DeSalvo has received many honors, including recognition as a "Woman of Excellence in Health Care" by the Louisiana Legislative Women’s Caucus.
 In 2013, Governing Magazine named Dr. DeSalvo one of nine Public Officials of the Year.
 The American Medical Student Association recognized her with a Women’s Leader Award in 2014.
 Modern Healthcare named her one of the 50 most influential physician executives in 2014.

 Dr. DeSalvo earned her Medical Doctorate and Master’s in Public Health from Tulane University, and Master's in Clinical Epidemiology from Harvard School of Public Health.
 She has an honorary doctorate from her alumnus institution, Suffolk University.